openai/multiagent-particle-envs/README.md

 **Status:** Archive (code is provided as-is, no updates expected)

+# Maintained Fork

-A maintained version of these environments, with numerous fixes, is included with PettingZoo (https://github.com/Farama-Foundation/PettingZoo , https://www.pettingzoo.ml/mpe)
+The maintained version of these environments, which includes numerous fixes, comprehensive documentation, installation via pip, and support for current versions of Python is included with PettingZoo (https://github.com/Farama-Foundation/PettingZoo , https://pettingzoo.farama.org/environments/mpe/)

 # Multi-Agent Particle Environment